-SaaS also popularly known as Software-as-a-service (SaaS) is a business model for software that delivers a subscription service to users.
-This article will provide you with the basics of what SaaS is, how it works, and why it’s beneficial to your company.
+SaaS also popularly known as Software-as-a-service (SaaS) is a business model of software distribution, that delivers a subscription service to its users.
+This article will provide you with the basics of what SaaS is, how it works, and why it’s beneficial for your company as well.

 This model lets you pay for only what you use, so when you don’t need the software, you don’t have to keep paying for it.